 That wraps up our list of the best 4G laptops that you can buy right now.
 As I’ve mentioned already, the Lenovo X1 Carbon Gen 8 is my top pick because my work involves a lot of typing and it features the best keyboard out of the lot.
 And it’s not just the keyboard that makes the X1 Carbon a great pick, which is why it has also secured a spot on our list of the best laptops you can buy in 2021.
 But if I had to pick a different option, I’d probably go with the Microsoft Surface Pro X simply because it’s the future of always-connected Windows laptops.

 While we’re on the topic of the future, you can also consider getting a 5G-capable laptop, like the Dell Latitude 9510, the Lenovo Flex 5G, or the Samsung Galaxy Book Flex 5G, and future proof your purchase.
-You can also wait for all the new laptops that were announced at CES 2021 to go on sale.
+Alternatively, if you already have a perfectly good laptop lying around and you don’t wish to spend thousands just to get LTE connectivity, you can get this portable LTE hotspot instead.
+While it isn’t the most convenient solution, it gets you 4G connectivity on your laptop for cheap.
 Also, make sure you check out our list of the best Chromebooks you can buy in 2021 as it includes a couple of 4G-capable Chromebooks that may be more suited to your needs.